ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

 Good documentation is the backbone of a reproducible workflow.
 Every workspace should have a **main `README.md` file** at its root.
 This file acts as the first entry point for you and your collaborators to understand what the workspace contains and how to use it.

 <div class="highlighted highlighted--basic"><div class="highlighted__body" markdown="1">
 README acts as lightweight documentation that explain the folder’s purpose, contents, and how it fits into the overall workflow.
-A clear and consistent `README` makes it easier for group members (and your future self) to understand what has been done, reproduce results, and continue work without confusion.
+A clear and consistent `README` makes it easier for group members to understand what has been done, reproduce results, and continue work without confusion.
 </div></div>

 <ol>